-The on-site Green Prayer Chapel provides an atmosphere for each student to pray and meditate.
-At the Green Prayer Chapel, student, staff, faculty, and visitors come to meet with God, and to pray for their concerns, and the requests that arrive daily.
+The Prayer Chapel provides an atmosphere for each student to pray and meditate.
+At the Prayer Chapel, student, staff, faculty, and visitors come to meet with God, and to pray for their concerns, and the requests that arrive daily.

 STUDENT SERVICES